11 Snakes You Might Meet In Belize

 A non-venomous species of Belize, Honduras and Guatemala, which is named for the bloody red scarf around its neck.
-Guatemala neckband snakes (Scaphiodontophis annulatus) reach a maximum of 92cm, and are most common on the floors of humid, sticky forests.
+Guatemala neckband snakes (Scaphiodontophis annulatus) measure less than 1 metre, and are most common on the floors of humid, sticky forests.
 This species is a cunning hunter, as their strategy is to bury themselves completely in fallen leaves and rotting forest mulch.
 Then they poke just their head and neck out, and wait patiently for prey to wander past.

 This harmless snake also inhabits manmade crop fields, such as banana and coffee plantations.
-Scaphiodontophis annulatus eats other reptilian prey such as blackbelly centipede snakes, but its diet consists overwhelmingly of skinks, particularly one species: the brown forest skink (Scincella cherriei).
+Guatemala neckband snakes eat other serpents such as blackbelly centipede snakes, but their diet consists overwhelmingly of skinks, particularly one species: the brown forest skink (Scincella cherriei).
 Another Guatemala neckband snake coughed up a reptile egg measuring 5mm.

 This Belize snake has the gift of a long tail, making up 41-49% of their body length in males.
 But this comes with a price of fragility, as in one study, 60-70% adults observed in the wild had a broken tail.
 This is a non-venomous snake which has no power to send you to the afterlife.

-A widespread snake in Central and South America, ranging from southern Mexico through all 7 Central American nations, before ending only in southern Brazil.
-Clelia clelia lives mainly in forests, and reaches a record length of 275cm.
-They move during both day and night, and are most commonly sighted during overcast conditions immediately after heavy rainfall.
+A widespread snake in Central and South America, ranging from southern Mexico through all 7 Central American nations, disappearing only in southern Brazil.
+Clelia clelia, AKA the mussurana, lives mainly in forests, and is able to move both by day and night.
+They’re most commonly sighted by normal people during overcast conditions immediately after heavy rainfall.

 The most famous feature of Clelia clelia is its diet, which mostly consists of other snakes, including venomous killers such as the fer-de-lance.
 Its venom toxins are geared strongly towards paralysis, instantly disabling the threat, but even if their venomous prey did bite, Clelia clelia has natural immunity flowing through its bloodstream.